Cody Bellinger Player Props: Cubs vs. Athletics

 - The pitching staff for the Athletics has a collective 7.1 K/9, the second-worst in the league.

-- The Athletics' 7.60 team ERA ranks last across all league pitching staffs.
+- The Athletics' 7.74 team ERA ranks last among all MLB pitching staffs.

-- Muller (0-0) takes the mound for the Athletics in his fourth start of the season.
-He's put together a 5.52 ERA in 14 2/3 innings pitched, with 11 strikeouts.
+- Waldichuk gets the start for the Athletics, his fourth of the season.
+He is 0-2 with a 10.20 ERA and 11 strikeouts in 15 2/3 innings pitched.

-- In his last outing on Tuesday against the Baltimore Orioles, the left-hander went four innings, giving up six earned runs while surrendering seven hits.
+- In his last time out on Wednesday, the lefty threw 6 1/3 innings against the Baltimore Orioles, allowing three earned runs while surrendering five hits.

-- In three games this season, the 25-year-old has a 5.52 ERA and 6.7 strikeouts per nine innings, while allowing a batting average of .263 to his opponents.
+- In three games this season, the 25-year-old has a 10.20 ERA and 6.6 strikeouts per nine innings, while allowing a batting average of .344 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.